Ewan McGregor to return as Obi-Wan in new 'Star Wars' streaming TV series

 “Bounty hunting is a complicated profession,” a voice said in a trailer for the series.

 “The Mandalorian” will debut on Nov.
-12 when Disney launches Disney+, a family-oriented subscription streaming service that represents the company’s biggest push into the online video market dominated by Netflix Inc.
+12 when Disney launches Disney+, a family-oriented subscription streaming service that represents the company’s biggest push into the online video market dominated by Netflix Inc (NFLX.O).

 Disney’s star-studded presentation was meant to stoke excitement for Disney+ and show the broad range of programming it will carry, from a “Muppets” short-form series to a Christmas film starring Anna Kendrick, nature programming from National Geographic, and superhero fare from Marvel Studios.